Abstract and concrete: Abstract objects and causality

 Another popular proposal for drawing the abstract–concrete distinction contends that an object is abstract if it lacks causal power.
 A causal power has the ability to affect something causally.
 Thus, the empty set is abstract because it cannot act on other objects.
 One problem with this view is that it is not clear exactly what it is to have causal power.
 For a more detailed exploration of the abstract–concrete distinction, see the relevant Stanford Encyclopedia of Philosophy article.

 Quasi-abstract entities

-Recently, there has been some philosophical interest in the development of a third category of objects known as the quasi-abstract.
+In the 2010s, there was some philosophical interest in the development of a third category of objects known as the quasi-abstract.
 Quasi-abstract objects have drawn particular attention in the area of social ontology and documentality.
-Some argue that the over-adherence to the platonist duality of the concrete and the abstract has led to a large category of social objects having been overlooked or rejected as nonexistent because they exhibit characteristics that the traditional duality between concrete and abstract regards as incompatible.
+Some argue that an over-adherence to the platonist duality of the concrete and the abstract has led to a large category of social objects having been overlooked or rejected as nonexistent because they exhibit characteristics that the traditional duality between concrete and abstract regards as incompatible.
 Specifically, the ability to have temporal location, but not spatial location, and have causal agency (if only by acting through representatives).
 These characteristics are exhibited by a number of social objects, including states of the international legal system.